seamapper/SEGY_Viewer/README.md

 ### Windows Executable

-Pre-built Windows executables are available in the `dist/` directory.
-The executable is a single-file application that includes all dependencies.
+Pre-built Windows executables can be downloaded from the [Releases](https://github.com/seamapper/SEGY_Viewer/releases) area of this repository.
+The executable is a single-file application that includes all dependencies and does not require Python to be installed.

 ## Usage